Skip to content

 Why is it important to buy from ethical garden suppliers?

 Taking care of the garden is a hobby for some and a chore for others.
 Whatever your feelings on it, gardening is a necessity for all garden owners!
-Data from STIHL’s 2021 census indicates that UK gardeners spend an average of £670 per year on their garden.
+Data from STIHL’s 2021 census indicated that UK gardeners spend an average of £670 per year on their garden.

 With all this money going into the gardening industry, it is crucial that we consider the ethics of both the products we are purchasing and the garden supplier companies we are purchasing them from.
 This article will explore the ethical issues in the gardening industry and examine the ethics behind the UK’s biggest garden suppliers.
 We also offer some advice and recommendations for how to be a more ethical gardener.
+Our research assesses brands across Environment, Animals, and People criteria — see our How We Rate page for a full explanation of our methodology.

 Why is peat bad?